-In an interview with Oxygen’s “Abuse of Power,” former Fundamentalist Church of Jesus Christ of Latter-day Saints (FLDS) member and child bride Elissa Wall detailed what it was like growing up under the rule of prophet Warren Jeffs.
+In an interview with Oxygen’s “Deadly Power,” former Fundamentalist Church of Jesus Christ of Latter-day Saints (FLDS) member and child bride Elissa Wall detailed what it was like growing up under the rule of prophet Warren Jeffs.
 Wall was born in 1986 to a polygamous family and lived in Salt Lake City, Utah.
 Now 31, Wall recalled having a happy childhood with her 24 siblings, telling producers, “The FLDS were really good about creating a community environment.
 We were God’s chosen people.”

 As she got older, however, Wall began to see a darker side of her faith.
 When she was 13, Wall said FLDS went from being “a community to being about Warren.”
 In his role as prophet, Warren Jeffs had complete control over his followers, and he began implementing harsher rules and inflicting stricter punishments on those who disobeyed the Church.